topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

-# Top Data Connector Plugin for Shopware 6.3
+# TopData Webservice Connector Plugin for Shopware 6

+## About
-This plugin is the base for most of functionality in other TopData plugins for Shopware 6.3 It gives possibility to import devices from TopData Webservice.
+This plugin is the base for most of the functionality in other TopData plugins for Shopware 6.3 It gives possibility to import devices from TopData Webservice.

 ## Configurating